openshift-labs/cloud-native-guides/vertx.md

 Vert.x provides [built-in service discovery](http://vertx.io/docs/vertx-service-discovery/java)
 for finding where dependent services are deployed and accessing their endpoints.
-Vert.x service discovery can seamlessly integrated with external service discovery mechanisms provided by OpenShift, Kubernetes, Consul, Redis, etc.
+Vert.x service discovery can be seamlessly integrated with external service discovery mechanisms provided by OpenShift, Kubernetes, Consul, Redis, etc.

 In this lab, since you will deploy the API Gateway on OpenShift, the OpenShift service discovery